strapi/documentation/docs/developer-docs/latest/plugins/email.md

 [`Sendmail`](https://www.npmjs.com/package/sendmail) is the default email provider in the Strapi email plugin.
 It provides functionality for the local development environment but is not production-ready in the provided configuration.
 Another provider is likely preferable.
 The [provider documentation](/developer-docs/latest/development/using-providers.md) has instructions for changing providers or creating a new email provider.

-The email templates located in the Users and Permissions plugin are documented with

-Programatic emails are triggered by user actions such as clicking on a forgot password link.

 ## Send an email with backend customization

 To trigger an email in response to a user input add the following function to a custom controller or service.
 The function will utilize the email provider enabled in the `plugins.js` configuration file.